-Flatfoot is a common disorder in which the arch of both feet flattens.
+Flatfoot, in children and adults is a common disorder in which the arch of both feet flattens.
 It is easily identified, as the entire sole of the affected person’s foot touches the floor when they stand.
 While the condition itself is typically painless, it can cause problems elsewhere in the body due to the way it alters the alignment of the leg.

 One of the most common varieties of the disorder is flexible flatfoot, which begins in childhood.
 While many children grow out of flexible flatfoot, for some in perpetuates into adulthood.
 It is also possible to acquire flatfoot as an adult, either by injury or as a result of diseases such as arthritis or diabetes.